-Ancient History is the study of ancient societies including Greece, Pompeii and Herculaneum.
+Ancient History is the study of ancient societies including Greece, the Near East, Rome, including Pompeii and Herculaneum.

 A study of the past is invaluable, for to be unaware of history is to be ignorant of the forces that have shaped our social and physical worlds.
 It also develops a knowledge and appreciation of places, people and events.
 It is also suited for those students who have the ability to write extended answers.